The Three Woes

 3) Korah’s rebellion: Instead of seeking to live as Christ, Korah sought to usurp rule and authority from Moses and the true priesthood.
 He perverted the life of the people of God, bringing disorder to the church.

 These men are all apostate and brought destruction to the people who followed them.
 Woe to them, they are perverters of worship.
 Woe to them, they are perverters of the fellowship of God’s people.
 Woe to them, they are perverters of the leadership of Christ’s church.
 All of these men put their pride and personal desires ahead of the good of God’s people.
 Each of these men were destroyed for their sin.

-Posted on February 22, 2009, in Uncategorized and tagged Balaam's Error, Jude 11, Jude Commentary, Korah's Rebellion, perverting fellowship, perverting leadership, perverting worship, The Way of Cain.
+Posted on February 22, 2009, in Expositions, Jude and tagged Balaam's Error, Jude 11, Jude Commentary, Korah's Rebellion, perverting fellowship, perverting leadership, perverting worship, The Way of Cain.
 Bookmark the permalink.
 Leave a comment.